 Iranian-born Shappi Khorsandi’s family fled to London after her father criticised the Islamic regime, and this background often features in her work.
-She has established herself on the stand-up circuit, having been a finalist in the BBC New Comedy Awards 2000.
+She established herself on the stand-up circuit after been a finalist in the BBC New Comedy Awards 2000.

 - What Iran needs now is a more modern leader – a mullah lite.

 - For exiled Iranian writers, the closest thing we have to a literary award is a fatwah.

 - The worst audience is when some pub landlord sticks a microphone in the corner and calls it a comedy club.
 Everyone is thinking we only came here for a pint!